davidgiven/fluxengine/doc/disk-c64.md

 A standard 1541 disk has 35 tracks of 17 to 21 sectors, each 256 bytes long.

+A standard 1581 disk has 80 tracks and two sides, each with 10 sectors, 512 bytes long.

 Reading 1541 disks
 ------------------

 Just do:

 ```
-fluxengine read c64
+fluxengine read commodore1541 -o commodore1541.d64
 ```

-You should end up with an `c64.d64` file which is 174848 bytes long.
+You should end up with an `commodore1541.d64` file which is 174848 bytes long.
 You can load this straight into a Commodore 64 emulator such as [VICE](http://vice-emu.sourceforge.net/).

 **Big warning!** Commodore 64 disk images are complicated due to the way the tracks are different sizes and the odd sector size, so you need the special D64 or LDBS output formats to represent them sensibly.
 Don't use IMG unless you know what you're doing.

 Writing 1541 disks
 ------------------

 Just do:
 ```
-fluxengine write c64 -i file.d64
+fluxengine write commodore1541 -i file.d64
 ```

 Reading 1581 disks
 ------------------

-These are handled by the IBM reader.
-Just do:
+1581 disks are just another version of the standard B Just do:

 ```
-fluxengine read ibm
+fluxengine read commodore1581 -o commodore1581.d81
 ```

 Writing 1581 disks